GovAlta/adsp-monorepo/docs/tutorials/file-service/working-with.md

 ## Working With Files

+The _File Service_ has two main components;

+- APIs, with which your application can mange files, and
+- the Tenant Admin Webapp, which lets you configure the service to meet your needs.

+### Tenant Admin Webapp

+Configuring the _File Service_ is about creating _File Type collections_, and setting up permissions and retention policies for them.
+You do this through our [Tenant Admin Webapp](https://adsp.alberta.ca).
+See [File Type collections](/adsp-monorepo/tutorials/access-service/file-types.html) for more information.

+### API

+You can learn the specific details of how an API works from our [Swagger Documentation](https://api.adsp.alberta.ca/autotest/?urls.primaryName=File%20service); here we'll just give a brief overview of the functionality supplied through them.

+All API calls to the _File Service_ require authentication via Keycloak.
+See the instructions for [setting up a tenant and getting access tokens](/adsp-monorepo/tutorials/access-service/introduction.html) for details on how to do this.

 ### Uploading

 Files are uploaded to Azure Blob Storage and stored as octet streams.
 In addition to the file, there is a small amount of metadata that gets created and stored along with it, as discussed below.